Barack Obama’s Newspeak on Health Care

 Employer provided health care does not work.
 It is the primary reason people are uninsured in this nation.
 Every sob story about someone losing their insurance when they lose their jobs, or about someone being unable to get insurance when they get a new job, traces back to this core fault of our health care system and our tax code.

-First, if you are among the hundreds of millions of Americans who already have health insurance through your job, Medicare, Medicaid, or the VA, nothing in this plan will require you or your employer to change the coverage or the doctor you have.
+First, if you are among the hundreds of millions of Americans who already have health insurance through your job – e.g. Medicare, the VA or Medicaid plans, then nothing in this plan will require you or your employer to change the coverage or the doctor you have.
 Let me repeat this: nothing in our plan requires you to change what you have.

 Nothing, except the public option.
 The above statement cannot be true given the current state of health care in the US.
 Remember, most people have no control over their health insurance.
 Their employers do, and employers can certainly force employees onto the public option if its more economical for them.